aimacode/aima-java/branches/private/ctjoreilly/chp7rewrite/README.txt

-= Change History (Update in reverse chronological order) =
+= Change History (Update in reverse chronological order) = 0.10.5-Chp4-Rewrite : 09 Oct 2012 :<br>
+  * Implemented AND-OR-GRAPH-SEARCH from Chapter 4 (completing the set of algorithms from this chapter).
+  * Fixed Issue 65, Improve genetic algorithm implementation, rewritten to be easier to use/extend.
+  * Fixed Issue 73, misplaced tile heuristic function no longer counts the gap.
+  * Fixed Issue 74, defect in implementation of genetic algorithm, fixed indirectly due to Issue 65 re-implementation.
+  * Fixed Issue 76, QLearning Agent corrected to know which actions are possible in which states.
+  * Fixed Issue 77, valid hashCode() method missing on TicTacToeState.
+  * Minor documentation and code cleanup.

 0.10.4-Chp5-Rewrite : 08 Jan 2012 :<br>
   * Redesigned and re-implemented adversarial search algorithms from Chapter 5.
   ** Rewrote Minimax-Decision and Alpha-Beta-Search algorithms.